ctsmedia/docker-contao/README.md

       - ./test-bundle:/var/www/share/test-bundle:ro

 ```

-3. Add the bundle to the contao installation
+3. Connect to the container: `docker exec -it contao_php bash`
- 3.1 `composer config repositories.test-bundle path ../test-bundle`
+4. Add the bundle to the contao installation
- 3.2 `composer require cts/test-bundle:*` (Make sure the composer.json in test-bundle folder has a version entry. otherwise it can not recognized )
+4.1 `docker exec --user www-data contao_php bash -c "composer config repositories.test-bundle path ../test-bundle"`
-4.
+4.2 `docker exec --user www-data contao_php bash -c "composer require cts/test-bundle:*"` (Make sure the composer.json in test-bundle folder has a version entry. otherwise it can not recognized, we use www-data so we don't get any problems with written files by postcripts)

 ## Building
 if you want to build a specific version which is not remotely available you can do so by running: